noahhh/idle/README.md

   timeout.start();
 </script>

-The timeout is set to 50 minutes, but can be changed by replacing the 50 with a number of your choosing.
+The timeout in the example is set to 50 minutes, but can be changed by replacing the 50 with a number of your choosing.